Rupieeroo/CV/README.md

 - **Adaptability and self-management under pressure**

-Performance, running a start-up and service industry experience has taught me how to manage while under pressure.
+Running a start-up and service industry experience has taught me how to manage my time and energy while under pressure.

 - **Team-Oriented progress**